wandb/examples/api-examples/group-and-resume/README.md

 ### Run resuming

 wandb allows you to stop and resume runs.
-Resuming a run will concatenate logged metrics, logs and system data to the runs previous values.
+Resuming a run will concatenate logged metrics, logs and system data to the run's previous values.

 This is most commonly used when using pre-emptible cloud resources,